is your Back really OUt?

 - Have a good ergonomic environment both at work and home

 Now you understand what really happens when you injure your spine.
 It hasn’t really gone out at all.
-If this happens to you, see our chiropractors or another health care professional as quickly as possible to get relief but more importantly, find the cause and prevent it from happening to you again.
+If this happens to you, see our chiropractors or another health care professional as quickly as possible to get you relief but more importantly, find the cause and prevent this happening again.

-If you have any questions or other topics you want to find out more about, pop them in the comments below.
+If you have any questions or other topics you want to find out about pop them in the comments below.